 Hearing Loss

-Hearing loss can affect anyone, at any point during a person’s life.
-Hearing loss typically develops gradually, you may not initially notice the loss of subtle everyday sounds, yet before you know it, you are missing sounds that are critical to effective communication.
-Living with untreated loss means struggling understanding conversations with loved ones difficulty in restaurants, meetings and other social environments.
-One-on-one it may seem people are mumbling.
+Hearing loss can affect anyone at any point during their life.
+It typically develops gradually; you may not initially notice the loss of subtle everyday sounds, yet before you know it, you are missing sounds that are critical to effective communication.
+Living with untreated hearing loss means struggling to understand conversations with loved ones, and experiencing difficulty in restaurants, meetings, and other social environments.

 Contributing Factors that Impact Hearing Loss: